origin1tech/pargv/README.md

 Minimal utility for parsing command line arguments in Node.

+## BREAKING CHANGE

+Starting with version "1.5.0" Pargv no longer initializes automatically.
+This has been changed in favor of creating an instance to better suit Typescript and exporting of types.
+See below under **"usage"**.

 ## What is Pargv

 Parv is a minimilistic parser for node process.argv arguments.
 It does NOT for example handle creating help and usage information like you might find with Yargs or Commander.
 The reason for this is that more often than not as good as Yargs or Commander (and others) are there are always scenarios that simply can't solve.